 - Respiratory failure

 Obese teenagers who have obstructive sleep apnea benefit most from losing weight.
-Losing weight not only cures the condition but also is a good preventive measure for those who are at risk of developing it.
-While there are multiple options for losing weight, the quicker and most efficient alternative for teenagers with BMIs above 35 or more is bariatric surgery.
+Losing weight not only cures the condition but is also a good preventive measure for those at risk of developing it.
+While there are multiple options for losing weight, bariatric surgery is the quickest and most efficient alternative for teenagers with BMIs above 3o or more.

 Research has established the very healthy effect of Bariatric surgery in curing obstructive sleep apnea in obese teenagers.
-Maninder Kalra and his fellow scientists screened 35 obese people for obstructive sleep apnea with the sleep study (polysomnography).
+Maninder Kalra and his fellow scientists screened 35 obese people for obstructive sleep apnea with a sleep study (polysomnography/PSG).

 Out of 35 obese adults, 19 were diagnosed with obstructive sleep apnea.
 Ten obese people with diagnosed obstructive sleep apnea underwent gastric bypass procedure.
 The average weight loss was 58 kilogram, six months after Bariatric surgery.
 Nine out of ten bariatric patients showed marked improvement in obstructive sleep apnea symptoms which was confirmed by the sleep study.